CenterForOpenScience/pydocx/docs/installation.rst

 Python & OS Support
 ###################

-PyDocX is supported and tested with CPython versions 2.6, 2.7, 3.3, and 3.4.
+PyDocX is supported and tested with CPython versions 2.6, 2.7, 3.3, 3.4, and pypy.

 PyDocX is supported and tested with Linux and Windows.